SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/01_CPP_Course.md

 Compiler detect data's type depends on source code and can make checks at compile time.
 For example if we try to assign a real number on a integer type, compiler can detect that and warn us.
 This is static typing concept.
 Dynamic typing concept is to detect datas type on run time.
 For example x = "string", than x = 12.

-<mark style="background: #FFF3A3A6;">C++, C#, and Java like programming languages are actually kind of static typing concept.
+<mark style="background: #FFF3A3A6;">C++, C#, and Java like programming languages are actually has the static typing concept.
 But also they have support to dynamic typing concepts.</mark>

 Though C has static typing concept.
 Dynamic typing concept can be ensured by writing code.